Introduction to Tārā

 by Stefan Mang

-Tibetan histories recount how the deity Tārā was introduced to Tibet as early as the seventh century via a sandalwood statue brought by the Nepalese princess Bhṛkutī as dowry for her future husband, King Songtsen Gampo (srong btsan sgam po, 617–650).[7]
-While a few texts dedicated to Tārā were translated in the following centuries,[8] Stephan Beyer argues that the worship of Tārā did not take firm root in Tibet until the eleventh century when it was actively promoted by Atiśa (982–1054).[9]
+Tibetan historical sources recount that the goddess was introduced to Tibet as early as the seventh century, when the Nepalese princess Bhṛkutī brought a sandalwood statue of Tārā as part of her dowry to King Songtsen Gampo (srong btsan sgam po, 617–650).[10]
+Although a few texts dedicated to Tārā were translated in the centuries that followed,[11] her cult did not take firm root until the eleventh century, when the Indian master Atiśa (982–1054) actively promoted her worship.[12]
+Over the following centuries, devotion to Tārā flourished in Tibet, giving rise to diverse ritual systems and tantric lineages, many of which remain active today.

 Further Reading